BEYOND-thelimit/TableRobotSystem-hive/README.md

-# Capstone Design Project Document
+# Table Robot System for fully automating restaurant service.
+This is Capston Design project at Hanyang University ERICA.

 This repository has only a project description without code.
 The code implementation is located in the below repositories.
 - Multi-robots planning on **our main PC(our laptop)**: [https://github.com/BEYOND-thelimit/hive_main](https://github.com/BEYOND-thelimit/hive_main)
 - Vision system on **Jetson**: [https://github.com/BEYOND-thelimit/hive_vision](https://github.com/BEYOND-thelimit/hive_vision)